Harry Basterfield – Life Member (deceased 2006)

 Harry was a long time committee member and while the club had little facilities at the oval the committee would hold their meetings in the lounge room at the Basterfield home.
 Thanks to Harry and Shirley’s hospitality including home baked suppers the attendance at these meetings rose dramatically!

-Shirley recalls all the excitement in the neighbourhood when they moved the old School of Arts building onto the oval.
+Shirley recalls all the excitement in the neighborhood when they moved the old School of Arts building onto the oval.
 The building was previously situated in Sylvania Road South and is now known as 26 Grey Gum Place.
 At 26 Grey Gum Place you can still see the concrete slab which supported the stairs to the old hall.

 It was also around this time when the club stored the training balls and the keys to the floodlights with the Basterfields.
 Many former players would recall crossing the road from the oval and knocking on the front door of Number 15 to ask for the training balls or the key to the lights.